borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 sudo chmod +x /etc/cron.d/borgmatic
 ```

+If borgmatic is installed at a different location than
+`/root/.local/bin/borgmatic`, edit the cron file with the correct path.
+You
-You can modify the cron file if you'd like to run borgmatic more or less frequently.
+can also modify the cron file if you'd like to run borgmatic more or less
+frequently.

 ### systemd